 For the purpose of the College/Career Indicator (CCI), do courses in the Career Technical Education (CTE) Pathway need to be taught by a CTE credentialed teacher?

 For the purpose of the CCI, the CDE does not verify that CTE courses are taught by CTE credential teachers.
-The requirement to have a credential teacher is for schools receiving Perkins funding.
+The requirement to have a credential teacher is for schools receiving federal Perkins funding.